nuggetswise/coalition/README.md

 A Streamlit-based demo app simulating an AI assistant for cybersecurity incident remediation and full underwriting pipeline coverage, inspired by Coalition’s Security Copilot.

 ## Features
-- **Incident Selector:** Choose from sample cybersecurity incidents.
-- **AI Remediation Suggestions:** Uses OpenAI, Groq, Gemini, or Cohere (if API key set) to suggest technical and plain-language remediation steps, with explanations.
-No stub fallback—an API key is required.
-- **Editable Underwriting Checklist:** AI pre-fills a checklist for underwriters to review and mark as complete.
+- **Free-text Incident Input:** Enter any incident scenario; the AI parses and drives the workflow.
+- **AI-Generated Underwriting Checklist:** LLM suggests checklist items based on the incident.
+- **Interactive Checklist Selection:** User selects relevant controls; AI uses these for downstream logic.
-- **GPT-Generated Broker Questions:** AI suggests clarifying questions for brokers to answer.
+- **Dynamic Broker Questions:** LLM generates Yes/No questions tailored to selected checklist items.
-- **Risk Mitigation Suggestions:** AI recommends additional risk reduction steps.
-- **Before/After Triage Comparison:** Visualizes time and quality difference between AI and manual triage.
-- **Confidence Score + Human Override:** Shows AI confidence and allows underwriter to override the recommendation.
+- **Risk Mitigation & Remediation:** LLM generates context-aware suggestions and remediation steps based on broker answers.
+- **AI Underwriter Recommendation:** LLM provides a recommendation (Accept, Request Fix, Decline) and confidence score.
-- **Broker Summary Generator:** Condenses remediation into a 2-line summary for brokers, with copy-to-clipboard.
+- **Broker Summary:** LLM condenses the scenario and actions into a 2-line note for brokers.
-- **Explainability:** Shows reasoning behind suggestions and recommendations.
-- **Net Risk Visualization:** See risk reduction after remediation and recommendation.
+- **Explainability:** Detailed section explains how the recommendation was derived.
+- **Demo Footnote:** App is for the Senior Product Manager, Underwriting AI application at Coalition Inc.

 ## How to Use
 1. **Install dependencies:**